Here is last month’s quiz again along with the answer:

 “Moaning-groaning” Ars is a 3, Lachesis is a 2 and Rhus t. is grade-1.

-Actually, Maria, she made quite a point of saying “Whiny”, and she said it over and over again; plus, she said it was the most striking thing in the case!
+Actually, Maria, she made quite a point of saying she was “Whiny”, and she said it over and over again; plus, she said it was the most striking thing in the case!
 We have a rubric in Murphy’s, “Mind: whining, constant whining”.

 I eliminated Lachesis mainly because of etiology.